DevRainSolutions/devrain-cases/src/articles/Cloud and .NET projects-20250424160032.md

 ---

-## Intelligent Assistant for Revenue Management platform

 [Intelligent Assistant for Revenue Management platform](Data%20&%20AI/Intelligent-Assistant-for-Revenue-Management-platform.md)

 AI Assistant for a Revenue Management platform, accessible via Teams, web, Telegram, and WhatsApp.
 Powered by Azure OpenAI, the assistant delivers actionable insights, alerts, and recommendations to revenue managers.
 It simplifies daily decision-making and helps optimize revenue strategies through proactive notifications.
 The solution enhances efficiency by integrating seamlessly into existing workflows.
 This AI-driven tool empowers companies to make data-driven decisions and improve overall revenue performance.

 ---

-## Platform for competency management for enterprise

 [Platform for competency management for enterprise](Cloud/SaaS-platform-for-competency,-compliance,-and-permissions-management-for-SMBs-&-enterprises.md)